dashadsh/dashadsh/README.md

 electronic musician & university lecturer,
 42Wolfsburg student & C/C++ lover.

-Connect with me on https://www.linkedin.com/in/dariagoremykina/
+Connect with me here https://www.linkedin.com/in/dariagoremykina/

 <!--
 **dashadsh/dashadsh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.